 The colored part of the eye is called the iris.
 It is a circular muscle, similar in shape to a donut.
 The empty hole in the middle, which allows light to enter the eye, is called the pupil.
 When in a bright room or outdoors the pupil usually constricts; conversely when in a dark room the pupil usually dilates to allow more light to enter the eye [See figure 1].

-Normally the size of the pupil is the same in each eye with both eyes dilating or constricting together.
+Normally the size of the pupil is the same in each eye, with both eyes dilating or constricting together.
 The term anisocoria refers to pupils that are different sizes at the same time.
-The presence of anisocoria can be normal, or it can be a sign of a medical condition.
+The presence of anisocoria can be normal (physiologic), or it can be a sign of an underlying medical condition.

 Approximately 20% of the population has anisocoria.
 The amount of anisocoria can vary from day-to-day and can even switch eyes.
 Anisocoria that is NOT associated with or due to an underlying medical condition is called physiologic anisocoria.
 Typically with physiologic anisocoria, the difference in pupil size between the two eyes does not exceed one millimeter.

-Your doctor will ask questions, which may include when the anisocoria was first noted, whether you believe it is more noticeable in bright or dim illumination, and whether or not there was a preceding event that could be related, such as the birth process, neck surgery, or recent trauma.
-The doctor will examine the child.
-The examination may include evaluating the eyelid position, how the eyes move, the health of the front and/or back portions of the eyes.
-The doctor will evaluate how the size of the pupils and how they react to bright and dim lighting.
-Based on the evaluation, the doctor may wish to perform tests with eyedrops or perform laboratory or radiologic testing.
+Certain characteristics, such as when the anisocoria was first noted, whether it is more noticeable in bright or dim illumination, and whether or not there was a preceding event that could be related, will help determine the underlying cause.
+A complete eye examination by a pediatric ophthalmologist is performed and will evaluate the vision, eyelid position, how the eyes move, the health of the front and/or back portions of the eyes (among other things).
+The doctor will evaluate the size of the pupils and how they react to bright and dim lighting.
+Based on the evaluation, the doctor may wish to perform additional tests with eyedrops or perform laboratory or radiologic testing.